m-nash/azure-proto-sdk/XmlDocStandard.md

 ### Standard class documentation

 ```
-xxxContainer.cs
+[Resource]Container.cs
     /// <summary>
-    /// A class representing collection of XXX and their operations over a ___ResourceGroup|Subscription??__
+    /// A class representing collection of [Resource] and their operations over a [ParentResource]
     /// </summary>

-xxx.cs
+[Resource].cs
     /// <summary>
-    /// A class representing a XXX along with the instance operations that can be performed on it.
+    /// A class representing a [Resource] along with the instance operations that can be performed on it.
     /// </summary>

-xxxOperations.cs
+[Resource]Operations.cs
     /// <summary>
-    /// A class representing the operations that can be performed over a specific XXX.
+    /// A class representing the operations that can be performed over a specific [Resource].
     /// </summary>

-xxxData.cs
+[Resource]Data.cs
     /// <summary>
-    /// A class representing the xxx data model.
+    /// A class representing the [Resource] data model.
     /// </summary>
 ```